We research and handpick every product we recommend. Still, we may earn commissions from purchases made through our links. Learn more.

 Another technique is to try adding more sugar, water, and yeast.

 As the yeast will be doing most of the heavy lifting when it comes to the rising of the dough, you’ll want to make sure you proof and treat the yeast correctly.
-One common cause of bad bread is the killing of the yeast by using ingredients that are too hot, like milk.
+One common cause of bad bread is killing the yeast by using ingredients that are too hot, like milk.

 It would help if you also lay them out to have enough space to expand and rise after cutting with the floss.
 This process should happen before baking and is crucial to the full formation of cinnamon rolls.